 Concerned about Mary, Jerry inquired about Doylestown's hospice facilities, seeking advice from Jim Brexler, President and CEO of Doylestown Health.
 The Santuccis chose The Willows at Pine Run, a specialized care wing within Doylestown Health's skilled nursing facility, for Jerry's end-of-life care.
 Here, care from Doylestown Hospital Hospice can be received in a coordinated manner with the facility.
 "It was wonderful!" says Mary.
 "I could be with Jerry 24/7.

 Dr. Martynec visited often.
-Hospice nurse Jesse Leaf, RN, was compassionate and calmly answered our questions, and Beatrice Woods, CNA, worked a double shift so she could be there for us at the end."
+His Hospice nurse was compassionate and calmly answered our questions, and his certified nursing assistant worked a double shift so she could be there for us at the end."

 "These phenomenal caregivers took time to understand our family," says Mary.
 "Jerry’s doctors even called me after he passed away to make sure I was okay."
 Though she misses Jerry dearly, Mary says she is okay, thanks to support from her daughters, their families and good friends who keep her busy.

 About Coordinated Healthcare at Doylestown Health